Taxi business plan for starting your own business

 5.2.1 Schools

 Our primary customers will be the school students.
-They are expected to avail of our regular contract to and from school, traveling to sports matches or class trips.
+They are expected to avail of our regular services to go to school, travel to sports matches or class trips.

 Our second target customer will be event planners.
 They need to organize events, and for this purpose, they have to travel to different places.
 They will utilize our cab service to get maximum comfort.
 Our cabs will pick them up from their pickup location and drop them at their destination.

 This will be our third target group of customers.
-Our taxi company will provide services to the people in retirement or care homes who may no longer be confident to drive.
-Our wheelchair assessable cabs are specially designed for these customers.
+Our taxi company will provide services to people in retirement and care homes since they may no longer be confident to drive.
+Our wheelchair-assessable cabs are specially designed for these customers.

-Lastly, our potential customers include families and individuals on holiday and business travelers.
-These groups don’t typically mind paying a bit more for a solution that takes care of transportation in an all-in-one way, so they don’t have to worry.
+Lastly, our potential customers include families and individuals on holiday and business travels.
+These groups don’t typically mind paying a bit more for a solution that takes care of transportation in an all-in-one way.
+Therefore, we expect to earn a handsome amount from them.

 Market Analysis | |||||||